 - 1 cup (240ml) heavy cream

-- For the cranberries: Place cranberries in a large bowl; set aside.
+- If garnishing with sugared cranberries, make those first: Place cranberries in a large bowl; set aside.
 In a medium saucepan, bring 1 cup of sugar and the water to a boil and whisk until the sugar has dissolved.
 Remove pan from the heat and allow to cool for 5 minutes.
 Pour sugar syrup over the cranberries and stir.
 Let the cranberries sit at room temperature or in the refrigerator for 6 hours or overnight (ideal).
 You’ll notice the sugar syrup is quite thick after this amount of time.
 Drain the cranberries from the syrup and pour 1 cup of sugar on top.
 Toss the cranberries, coating them all the way around.
 Pour the sugared cranberries on a parchment paper or silicone baking mat-lined baking sheet and let them dry for at least 2 hours at room temperature or in the refrigerator.
 You’ll have extra, but they’re great for eating or as garnish on other dishes.
 Cover tightly and store in the refrigerator for up to 3 days.

 - Preheat oven to 375°F (190°C).

-- Pour pumpkin pie filling into the warm pre-baked crust.
+- Pour pumpkin pie filling into the warm crust.
 Only fill the crust about 3/4 of the way up.
-(Use extra to make mini pies with leftover pie dough scraps if you’d like.)
+(If using a deep dish pie dish as instructed, you should only have a little filling leftover.
+Use extra to make mini pies with leftover pie dough scraps if you’d like.)
 Bake the pie until the center is almost set, about 55-60 minutes give or take.
 A small part of the center will be wobbly – that’s ok.
 After 25 minutes of baking, be sure to cover the edges of the crust with aluminum foil or use a pie crust shield to prevent the edges from getting too brown.
 Check for doneness at minute 50, and then 55, and then 60, etc.

 - Make Ahead & Freezing Instructions: Pumpkin pie freezes well, up to 3 months.
 Thaw overnight in the refrigerator before serving.
 Pie crust dough freezes well for up to 3 months.
 Thaw overnight in the refrigerator before using.
 If decorating your pie with sugared cranberries, start them the night before.
 You’ll also begin the pie crust the night before as well (the dough needs at least 2 hours to chill; overnight is best).
 The filling can be made the night before as well.
 In fact, I prefer it that way.
 It gives the spices, pumpkin, and brown sugar flavors a chance to infuse and blend.
 It’s awesome.
 Cover and refrigerate overnight.
 No need to bring to room temperature before baking.

-- Special Tools (affiliate links): Mixing Bowl Set, Pastry Blender, Rolling Pin, Emile Henry Ceramic Pie Dish, Pie Weights (you’ll need 2 packs), Pastry Brush, Pie Crust Baking Shield, Fall Cookie Cutters, and Silpat Baking Mat
+- Special Tools (affiliate links): Mixing Bowl Set, Pastry Blender, Rolling Pin, Pie Weights (you’ll need 2 packs), Pastry Brush, Pie Crust Baking Shield, Fall Cookie Cutters, and Silpat Baking Mat

 - Cranberries: Use fresh cranberries, not frozen.
 The sugar syrup doesn’t coat evenly on the frozen berries, leaving you with rather ugly and some very plain shriveled cranberries.